Tornadoes – What They Are, How They Form, And Their Main Characteristics

 As it touches the ground, debris and dirt sucked up by the tornado will form the visible funnel formation we all know so well.
 (Tornadoes can actually be invisible, but more on that in the next section).

-Now that one have a better understanding of how tornadoes are formed, it is easier to understand why certain areas are so prone to the development of tornadoes.
+Now that one has a better understanding of how tornadoes are formed, it is easier to understand why certain areas are so prone to the development of tornadoes.

 And this is why the area known as Tornado Alley is such an ideal breeding ground for tornadoes.
-As the cold, dry air from Canada moves south, it collides with the warm moist air from the Golf Of Mexico over this region.
+As the cold, dry air from Canada moves south, it collides with the warm, moist air from the Gulf of Mexico over this region.

 Characteristics Of A Tornado